On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

 The outcome variables in \cite{Valliant19-jssam} are collected from the {\em mibrfss} data, and we find that the model fitting performances are not satisfactory in the approaches that use prediction models.
-Hence, we implement two simulation scenarios, one with a correct model specification and the other with an incorrect specification with a simulated outcome variable $Y$ from pre-specified models.
-The data generation model for $Y$ in the population is a normal distribution with a standard deviation of 1, and the mean structure depends on the four main effects (age, race, edu, inc) and two-way interactions (age * edu, race * inc), where the corresponding coefficients are randomly sampled between -5 and 5 with replacement.
+Hence, we simulate an outcome variable $Y$ from different pre-specified models and implement two simulation scenarios: one with a correctly specified model and the other with an incorrect specification, for all the evaluated methods.

-MRP uses the four covariates to construct poststratification cells, and the outcome model considers correct and incorrect specifications.
-We use the default prior choices for regression models in {\em rstanarm} that are weakly informative.
-The WFPBB approach generates 100 synthetic populations with the same size $N=50,000$, i.e., 100 posterior samples of $\hat{N}_j$'s for poststratification under MRP-R. In the outcome model under MRP-INT, in addition to including the estimated inclusion probabilities $\psi_j$'s as a numeric predictor, we create discrete categories via one-to-one mapping of the unique $\psi_j$ values rounded with one digit, similar to~\cite{BNFP:SI15} assuming that units within the same inclusion probabilities are assigned to the same group, and introduce a varying intercept across groups.
-We describe the model and implementation details in the Supplementary Material~\citep{mrp:supp:ys22}.
-The IPW method fits a weighted logistic regression model with main effects of the four variables to the concatenated nonprobability and reference samples and uses the inverse of the predicted inclusion probabilities as weights.
-The prediction models in GREG, DR, and raking estimators include main effects of the four variables and known population margins.
-Ideally, interaction terms can be added, but we ignore them to illustrate the general practice.
-The GREG fits a linear prediction model given population margins, and the DR estimator combines GREG predictions with IPW.
-Raking estimators account for known population margins with the iterative proportional fitting algorithm.
+In the MRP approach, we use the four covariates to construct poststratification cells, main effects of the four variables in the outcome model, and the default weakly informative prior choices for regression models in the R package {\em rstanarm}.
+The WFPBB approach generates 100 synthetic populations with the same size $N=50,000$, i.e., 100 posterior samples of $\hat{N}_j$'s for poststratification under MRP-R. We include main effects of four covariates in the model~\eqref{pj} and combine it with model~\eqref{nj} to estimate the inclusion probabilities for MRP-INT.
+In the outcome model~\eqref{y-j} under MRP-INT, in addition to including the estimated inclusion probabilities $\psi_j$'s after a logit transformation as a numeric predictor, we create discrete categories via one-to-one mapping of the unique $\psi_j$ values rounded with one digit, similar to \cite{BNFP:SI15} assuming that units within the same inclusion probabilities are assigned to the same group, and introduce a varying intercept across groups.